renehernandez/appfile/docs/writing_appfile.md

 ## Paths Overview

-Using spec files in conjunction with cli arguments can be a bit confusing.
+Using spec files in conjunction with CLI arguments can be a bit confusing.

 A few rules to clear up this ambiguity: